veebch/boostbox/cheatsheets/README.md

 ## Vim

-The sheet countains at least 3 ways to exit vim, so it must be good.
+The sheet contains at least 3 ways to exit vim, so it must be good.

 ## Neomutt